WilCF/ascii_hard/README.md

 Replace `path_to_input_image` with the path to the input image file you want to convert.

-The script will create an ASCII art file with the same name as the input image but with a `.hard` extension in the same directory.
+The script will create an ASCII art file with the same name as the input image but with a `.HARD` extension in the same directory.

 ## Example